 Manned by a team of dedicated staff, collaborated by involved parents and co-ordinated by committed management, Mary Queens School of Nursing offers a nurturing ground for the holistic development of industrious students.
 Coupled with the wide spectrum of knowledge, we strive to impart academic excellence, spiritual development, intellectual discipline and refinement of manners, interaction, altruism and a judicious blend of life and learning.

-3. For Foreign nationals, the entry qualification equivalency ie, 12th standard will be obtained by Association of Indian Universities, New Delhi.
+The entry qualification equivalency i.e., 12th standard will be obtained by the Association of Indian Universities, New Delhi.
 Institution, State Nursing Council will be responsible to ensure that the qualification and eligibility will be equivalent to what has been prescribed as above.

 MODE OF APPLICATION

-Each candidate may secure two application forms from the school office on payment of Rs.200/- in person or Rs.230/- by money order.
+Each candidate may secure two application forms from the school office on payment of Rs.250/- in person or Rs.280/- by money order.
 The original application form duly filled up with enclosures, if any, shall be submitted to the Principal and the duplicate copy of the same shall be sent to the Registrar Kerala Nurses and Midwives Council, Red Cross Road, Trivandrum – 35.
 The application forms should reach the destination on or before 6th July 2016.
-Application should be written in the candidates on hand writing.
+Application should be written in the candidates on handwriting.

 The application should be accompanied by the following attested documents.